jinweizhao/Retriever/README.md

 # Usage
 1. Build & Run this project on your iOS Device
 2. Click app name list on home page
+3. Click `Apps/Plugins` to switch type
-3. Plist file will display as a list
+4. Plist file will display as JSON format
-4. Click `Code` button to view source code (JSON/XML)
+5. Click `JSON/XML/Tree` to toggle display style
-5. Click top-right button to share Plist file with Share Sheet
+6. Click `Share` button to share Plist file with Share Sheet
-6. Click `CFBundleURLTypes` if you're looking for URL Schemes
-7. Click `Apps` or `Plugins` to switch

 # Screenshots